-Our Graduated approach guidance document explains the provision for children and young people with special educational needs (SEN) which should be available.
+Our Graduated approach pages explain the provision for children and young people with special educational needs (SEN) which should be available.

 There is a wide variety of services across education, health and social care providing advice on children with SEN or who are disabled.
 This advice is available for early education providers, other services, parents and carers.

 There are a number of services available which offer training, advice and guidance to early years providers: